platypustheory/aegirinstall/README.md

 Aegir 3 Installation From Git With Ansible
 ==========================================

-1. On a newly-provisioned Ubuntu 22.04 VM, as root:
+1. On a newly-provisioned Ubuntu 22.04 VM, as a priv user:

 ```
 # git clone https://github.com/platypustheory/aegirinstall